argoproj/applicationset/docs/Generators.md

 ```
 (*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/git-generator-directory/excludes).*)

+This example excludes the `exclude-helm-guestbook` directory from the list of directories scanned for this `ApplictionSet` resource.

+!!! note "Exclude rules have higher priority than include rules"

-- The exclude feature relies on the fact that everything by default in the path pattern is included, therefore every app matches to `exclude` pattern will always be excluded. **Exclude takes precedence over include.**
+Every directory that matches at least one `exclude` pattern will always be excluded.
+Or, said another way, *exclude rules take precedence over include rules.*

-- The exclude algorithm works regardless the order of entries in the `directories` list
+As a corollary, the order of `path`s in the `directories` field does not change which directories are included/excluded (because, as above, exclude rules always take precedence over include rules).

-With these directories:
+For example, with these directories:

 ```
 .